raprocks/spotidnldr/README.md

 # Spotidnldr
 ### What is it?
-A terminal based application written in Python-3, which helps you download songs in MP3 format, with meta-data like artist information and album-arts just like on Spotify.
+A terminal based application written in Python3, which helps you download songs in MP3 format, with meta-data like artist information and album-arts just like on Spotify.
 ### Installation
 ### For Termux on Android
-I made this whole thing in Termux only.
-So i should give back to it.
+I made this whole thing in termux only, So I should give back to it.
 So to install in termux just copy below command and paste it but first read the getting the api keys section and obviously get the api keys.
 ```bash
 curl https://raw.githubusercontent.com/raprocks/spotidnldr/master/termux_setup.sh >> "term.sh" && bash term.sh